mason-chase/crud-test-ui-ux/README.md

 - Email must be unique.

 ### Delivery (Must)
-- Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).

-## Nice to do:
-- HTML/CSS output.
+- Please create a Figma design and share the link with us.